 Fujifilm X100T versus Fujifilm X-T10

 The Fujifilm X100T and the Fujifilm X-T10 are two digital cameras that were officially introduced, respectively, in September 2014 and May 2015.
 The X100T is a fixed lens compact, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm X100T and the Fujifilm X-T10 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100T – represents 100 percent across all the size and weight measures).